 Figure 8-2 illustrates the data entry points and lay-out of the PDMS GUI while Figure 8-3 provides an example output from the PDMS GUI.
-Figures 8-4 and 8-5 report similar information for the LDPE GUI.
+Figures 8-4 and 8-5 report similar information for the sediment LDPE GUI.
+Note that some of the partition coefficients used by the sediment LDPE GUI differ from those provided in Appendix A of this document, but that the GUI allows the user to select which coefficients to use.